shossains/OOPProject/doc/Instructions for running ServerQueries.md

 * Test individual functions - Preferrably do this, until the database-query workflow is optimized further ideally before next week.

 ### Setting up database row
 Usually just zero out the data in the user's test row.
 This is just an example, and is not the final code that will be used in VegMealQuery.
-Ask Shaan and use your head!
+Look at the ER diagram in this folder, and ask Shaan if you have any questions!
 ```
 /**
      * initializes variables, clean up test entry in users